kipcole9/money/README.md

 on a `%Money{}` type that is composed of a currency code and a currency amount.

 Money is opinionated in the interests of serving as a dependable library that can underpin accounting and financial applications.
-In its initial release it can be expected that this contract may not be fully met.
+Before release 1.0 it can be expected that this contract may not be fully met.

 How is this opinion expressed?